If you’re looking for fun, adventure, and culture, then look no further than Toronto’s nightlife.

 Dance the night away at a concert, try all the beers on a pub crawl, or learn about the ghosts that haunt these streets.

-Feel free to stay awhile because you’ll never get bored in Toronto at night.
+Feel free to stay awhile because you’ll never get bored in Toronto.

-We’ve checked hundred of attractions at night in Toronto and found the following 20 things to do.
+We’ve checked hundred of attractions at night in Toronto and found the following fun things to do.